 Impact resistance is important for many reasons.
 Damage that could otherwise occur from hail as an example, is much less likely to occur on a synthetic roof.
 It is not unreasonable to seek out synthetic roof composite materials with a Class 4 impact resistance qualification.
 This top-of-the-class measurement is attainable from a number of synthetic and composite roof manufacturers.

 Fading is a known problem with many roofing materials.
 Over time, exposure to the sun can cause a once-pristine roof to look old and unkempt.
 With natural materials, even the highest quality treatment can't fully protect it from harm that will eventually come from the elements.
-Composite materials on the other hand, can be created to be resistant to the sun's harmful effect, leading to decades of a beautiful, fade-free finish.
+Composite roofing materials on the other hand, can be created to be resistant to the sun's harmful effect, leading to decades of a beautiful, fade-free finish.

 Most roofs come with some type of warranty, but those made with all-natural products tend to harbor a shorter guaranteed lifespan than their synthetic counterparts.
 Polymer-based synthetic roofs offer excellent strength against fire and impact damage, and as such they tend to come with very strong warranties, as well.